 - Meals fee and any other personal (optional) expenses.

-The Taman Ayun temple is bordered by wide canals and can only be accessed via a bridge that leads to a richly decorated candi bentar, the gate that provides entry to the temple’s outer courtyard (jaba).
-From this candi bentar, a straight, paved path runs through a well-maintained park, passing a square pond with a fountain precisely at its center.
-This…
+The Taman Ayun Temple is surrounded by wide canals and can only be accessed via a bridge that leads to a beautifully decorated candi bentar, the gate that provides entry to the temple’s outer courtyard (jaba).
+From this candi bentar, a straight, paved path runs through the meticulously maintained park, passing a square pond with a fountain precisely at…

-The Taman Ayun temple is bordered by wide canals and can only be accessed via a bridge that leads to a richly decorated candi bentar, the gate that provides entry to the temple’s outer courtyard (jaba).
-From this candi bentar, a straight, paved path runs through a well-maintained park, passing a square pond with a fountain precisely at its center.
-This fountain features nine water jets: four aligned with the cardinal points, another four with the sub-cardinal points, and the ninth in the center, symbolizing the Dewa Nawa Sanga, the nine principal gods of Balinese belief.
+The Taman Ayun Temple is surrounded by wide canals and can only be accessed via a bridge that leads to a beautifully decorated candi bentar, the gate that provides entry to the temple’s outer courtyard (jaba).
+From this candi bentar, a straight, paved path runs through the meticulously maintained park, passing a square pond with a fountain precisely at its center.
+This fountain features nine water jets, with four aligned to the cardinal points, another four to the sub-cardinal points, and the ninth in the center, representing the Dewa Nawa Sanga, the nine principal gods of Balinese culture.

 For a full refund, cancel at least 24 hours before the scheduled departure time.